arvinq/TLCspaceX/README.md

 Pull down refresh will fetch a fresh set of list and removing the filtered / sorted list if there is any.

 ## Limitation
 Apparently, the grouping of data when sorted (by alphabet and by year) is still on wip.
-The setup sections and headers is already functional but applying the compositional layout to use the header breaks the UI so submitting now as discussed with Jack.
+The setup sections and headers is already functional but applying the compositional layout to use the header breaks the UI.
+Looking to resolve soon but submitting now as discussed with Jack.

 ## Screenshot
 ![TLCSpaceX](screen.png)